 Ask almost any couple you know and they'll tell you that when it comes to money — setting budgets, splitting expenses and staying on track — they can't help get a little squeamish.
 Take the discomfort out of it by having the conversation in a comfortable way.
 Take the dog on a walk.
 Go grab your favorite beverage in a relaxing coffeehouse or wine bar.
 Push the kids on swings at the local park.
 Even take a drive through the mountains.
 Whatever you do, try not to have major distractions — like the big game or your cell phone — handy.

 2. Start talking

 It can take months — even years — for couples to get comfortable with each other's spending habits.
 One BECU member, Percy, recommended keeping a weekly money chat on the family calendar.
 Percy admitted that he and his wife don't always use the calendar reminder, but just having the time, and at least checking in weekly, saying, “nope, nothing to talk about,” ensures there is an open dialogue.

 3. Assign a money manager

 Somehow, it always shakes out that one partner either wants to handle the money, or is better at handling it.
 Let them!
 Good partnerships often define roles and stick to them (with flexibility, of course).
 The money manager takes ownership of the task, and pride in the work.
 It also simplifies the job – with one person manning all the accounts, budgets and passwords, it can make coordinating the many ins and outs much easier.
 However, if you have shared accounts, we still recommend that all partners have access to Online Banking and our Money Manager tools, just in case they want to have a peek.

-Want to save for the future, have enough for retirement, go on vacation and even have a little mad money?
+Want to save for the future, first year baby costs, have enough for retirement, go on vacation and even have a little mad money?
 Make a budget!
 A budget will help define what “on track” looks like in black and white for you and your partner.

 No way is the best way.
 BECU has spoken with thousands of couples over the years and most couples take one of three approaches: